Chart Color Schemes

 Population growth drivers in Paynesville are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-As we examine future population trends, exceptional growth, placing in the top 10 percent of locations outside of capital cities, is predicted over the period with the area expected to grow by 1,980 persons to 2041 based on aggregated SA2-level projections, reflecting with an increase of 54.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024, using 2022 as the base year.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Exceptional growth is predicted over the period, placing Paynesville in the top 10 percent of locations outside capital cities.
+The area is expected to grow by 1955 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 55.5% in total over the 17 years.

 Frequently Asked Questions - Population